kaiachain/kaia-dapp-mono/CONTRIBUTING.md

-# Welcome to Klaytn DApp Toolkit contributing guide
+# Welcome to Kaia dApp Mono contributing guide

 Thank you for investing your time in contributing to our project!
-Any contribution you make will be reflected on [https://github.com/klaytn/klaytn-dapp-toolkit](https://github.com/klaytn/klaytn-dapp-toolkit) :sparkles:.
+Any contribution you make will be reflected on [https://github.com/kaiachain/kaia-dapp-mono](https://github.com/kaiachain/kaia-dapp-mono) :sparkles:.

 Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.